 - Continence information and education;

-- Taking a pap Test: protocol, equipment, technique & procedure;
+- Taking a Cervical Screening Test: protocol, equipment, technique & procedure;

 - Skills practice and tutor client session